Students

 Careers and Employability

-Our courses are designed to enable you to develop your skills and knowledge, whether to enhance your career prospects, proceed to further study, or for general interest.
+The program is designed to enable students to develop their skills and knowledge, whether to enhance their career prospects, proceed to further study, or for general interest.
+The program provides excellent learning support, delivered by expert archaeology academics and professionals.

 Course Structure